fini-net/emoji-bag/README.md

 browser and it might hit your SSO system.

 I'm not sure how long these tokens last, but I have not had to re-authenticate yet.
-So the tokens last for at lesat a few days.
+So the tokens last for at least a few days.
 If my interactive Slack experience is any guide these tokens are good for months.